mariano/snakefire/README.markdown

 to install the english dictionary:

         $ sudo apt-get install aspell-en

+For *Fedora*, search for an aspell dictionary.
+For example, to install the english dictionary:

+        $ yum install aspell-en

 For *Arch Linux*, search for an aspell dictionary.
 For example, to install the english
 dictionary: